yairgil/Docker-Provider/README.md

 ## Common
 1. [Visual Studio Code](https://code.visualstudio.com/) for authoring
 2. [Go lang](https://golang.org/) for building go code.
 Go lang version 1.14.1.
-3. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for Azure related operations

 ## Linux
-4. Ubuntu 14.04 or higher to build Linux Agent. you can also use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+3. Ubuntu 14.04 or higher to build Linux Agent. you can also use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
   > Note: If you are using WSL2, make sure you have cloned the code into ubuntu not on to windows
-5. [Docker](https://docs.docker.com/engine/install/ubuntu/) to build the docker image for Linux Agent
+4. [Docker](https://docs.docker.com/engine/install/ubuntu/) to build the docker image for Linux Agent

 ## Windows
-6. Windows 10 Professional machine to build  Windows Agent
+5. Windows 10 Professional machine to build  Windows Agent
-7. [Dokcer for Windows](https://docs.docker.com/docker-for-windows/) to build docker image for Windows Agent
+6. [Dokcer for Windows](https://docs.docker.com/docker-for-windows/) to build docker image for Windows Agent
-8. [.NET Core SDK](https://dotnet.microsoft.com/download) to build the Windows Agent code
+7. [.NET Core SDK](https://dotnet.microsoft.com/download) to build the Windows Agent code
-9. [gcc for windows](https://github.com/jmeubank/tdm-gcc/releases/download/v9.2.0-tdm64-1/tdm64-gcc-9.2.0.exe) to build go code
+8. [gcc for windows](https://github.com/jmeubank/tdm-gcc/releases/download/v9.2.0-tdm64-1/tdm64-gcc-9.2.0.exe) to build go code

+9. For WSL2 environment, configure [Docker-for-desktop-wsl2](https://docs.docker.com/docker-for-windows/wsl/)

 > Note: recommend to clone the code into Ubuntu app on Windows 10 so that you can work on development of both windows and linux agent.